Open and free to park all year round. Not accessible for wider vehicles.

 National Cycle Network Route 2 passes alongside Hardy Monument.

 Monument to Vice-Admiral Hardy, built in 1844 and standing on an exposed location, above the village of Portesham.
+Climb to the 120 steps to the top of the monument on certain days through the year and enjoy breathtaking views across Dorset and beyond.

 Enjoy the views